toolcreator/simpleyaml.lua/README.md

 Features:

 - understands a "useful" subset of YAML
-- parses correct files (practically no error handling)
+- parses correct files
+  - line-based parser, each line needs to contain a key
+  - almost no error handling
 - no dependencies
 - single-file